Do It Yourself Home Repairs

 Sink with plunger over drain.

-When sinks in the kitchen or bathroom back up, pouring liberal doses of boiling water down the drain will often help by melting greasy clogs away.
+When sinks in the kitchen or bathroom back up, pouring liberal doses of boiling water down the drain will often help by melting greasy clogs.

-If it doesn't, try again.
-As a last resort before calling that busy plumber, try using a liquid drain opener.
-On tub and bathroom sink drains, you need to cover the overflow valve near the rim.
+Before calling that busy plumber, try using a liquid drain opener as a last resort.
+You need to cover the overflow valve near the rim for the tub and bathroom sink drains.

-As you gently push the plunger down, hold a slightly damp cloth over the overflow valve.
-Alternatively, pour in some of that liquid drain opener into the primary drain and cross your fingers.
+Hold a slightly damp cloth over the overflow valve as you gently push the plunger down.
+Alternatively, pour some of that liquid drain opener into the primary drain and cross your fingers.

 If the drain opener or several short sessions with the plunger won't dislodge the blockage - or if you've noticed that several of your home's other sinks are also draining sluggishly - the problem is likely to be deep inside your main house drain and well out of your reach.